-The committee responded in two ways.
+The committee responded in 2 ways.
 Firstly, they asked for an immediate adjournment of proceedings.
 Secondly, they sought clarification about their powers to subpoena witnesses.

-The committee responded in two ways.
+The committee responded in 2 ways.
 They asked for an immediate adjournment of proceedings.
 Secondly, they sought clarification about their powers to subpoena witnesses.

 Don’t use ‘thirdly’.
 Instead, omit ordinals and write the points as a run-on list in a sentence.

 The committee took evidence from peak bodies, unions and the department.

 The committee took evidence from, firstly, peak bodies; secondly, unions; and thirdly, the department.

 Don’t confuse ordinals with regnal numbers